What's PLANERGY?

 Working Capital Ratio

 A company with a higher working capital ratio has more liquid assets and can better pay its short-term obligations.
-A company with a lower working capital ratio may have difficulty meeting its short-term obligations.

 The working capital ratio is an important financial metric for procurement professionals to consider when assessing suppliers.